 Facilitator: Francesca Della Monica

-A series of showcases provides a unique opportunity to present ECMA ensembles to representatives from the music industry – to agents, concert promoters and festival organizers as well as to the general public.
-Showcases are both hosted during the regular ECMA sessions and at the international festival in Ghent and the Franz Liszt Academy of Music in Budapest.
-They include coaching by renowned teachers and performances during the concert programming of the festivals and academies.
+A series of showcases within the scope of ECMA Pro provided a unique opportunity to present ECMA ensembles to representatives from the music industry – to agents, concert promoters and festival organizers as well as to the general public.
+Showcases have both been hosted during regular ECMA sessions and at the international festival in Ghent and the Franz Liszt Academy of Music in Budapest.
+They included coaching by renowned teachers and performances during the concert programming of the festivals and academies.

 Trio Bohémo – Chaos String Quartet – Kebyart Saxophone Quartet – Selini Quartet